Eicosanoids and Related Oxylipins

 Other relevant enzymes: Adipose tissue lipase may hydrolyse triacylglycerols in cytoplasmic droplets of mast cells to provide unesterified arachidonic acid for eicosanoid biosynthesis, while catabolism (hydrolysis) of endocannabinoids can release arachidonic acid for eicosanoid production.
 In plants and fungi, release of fatty acids by the action of various acylhydrolases on membrane complex lipids is the first step towards the production of oxylipins for signalling purposes.

-The second catabolic step consists of reduction of the Δ13 double bond by a Δ13-15-ketoprostaglandin reductase (NADPH/NADH dependent) to give an inactive product.
-This reductase was first identified as active against leukotriene B4, but is now known to metabolize many prostaglandins and lipoxins.
-Further catabolism of prostaglandins, HETEs (except for 5-HETE) and lipoxins occurs by the beta-oxidation pathway common to fatty acids in general, i.e. via the carboxyl end of the molecule (although some oxidation of the terminal methyl group can also occur), leading to the formation of short-chain metabolites, which are excreted in the urine.
+The second catabolic step with prostanoids consists of reduction of the Δ13 double bond by a Δ13-15-ketoprostaglandin reductase (NADPH/NADH dependent) to give an inactive product.
+This reductase was first identified as active against leukotriene B4 but is now known to metabolize many prostaglandins and lipoxins.
+Further catabolism of prostaglandins, HETEs (except for 5-HETE) and lipoxins occurs by the beta-oxidation pathway common to fatty acids in general, i.e., via the carboxyl end of the molecule (although some oxidation of the terminal methyl group can also occur), leading to the formation of short-chain metabolites, which are excreted in the urine.
 As an example, the process is illustrated for prostaglandin PGE2 with PGE-M as an end-product.
 5-HETE and leukotrienes undergo beta-oxidation from the omega-terminus following an initial omega-hydroxylation.
-Some of these eicosanoids are also excreted following glucuronidation.
+Some of these eicosanoids and their catabolic products are excreted following glucuronidation.
 Variations to this general mechanism are discussed in the web pages dealing with specific oxylipins.

-As eicosanoids and other oxylipins tend to occur at low levels only in tissues and they have such a wide range of structures of varying stereochemistry, analysis has become a rather specialized task involving the use in the early years of gas chromatography linked to mass spectrometry but now increasingly of HPLC linked to tandem mass spectrometry with electrospray ionization.
-Chiral chromatography also has an important role.
+As eicosanoids and other oxylipins tend to occur at low levels only in tissues, have such a wide range of structures of varying stereochemistry and short half-lives, analysis has become a rather specialized task involving the use of gas chromatography linked to mass spectrometry in the early years but now increasingly of HPLC linked to tandem mass spectrometry with electrospray ionization.
+Chiral chromatography has an important role also.